-The role and functions of the Australian Criminal Intelligence Commission are underpinned by supporting legislation in each State and Territory.
+Our agency's role and functions are underpinned by supporting legislation in each state and territory.

 On 1 July 2016 the Australian Crime Commission Amendment (National Policing Information) Act 2016 (Cwlth) amended the ACC Act to implement the carrying over of CrimTrac’s functions to the ACC, including the provision of systems and services relating to national policing information and nationally coordinated criminal history checks.
 In doing so Australia’s national criminal intelligence and information capabilities were brought under one banner, allowing police, justice agencies and policy makers at all levels of government to adopt a more effective, efficient and evidence-based response to crime.

 As a Commonwealth statutory authority, we also have responsibilities under the Public Service Act 1999 (Cwlth) and the Public Governance, Performance and Accountability Act 2013 (Cwlth).